aamirazad/tigertutoringtool/hugo/content/teachers/fiore/midsummer.md

   - “women were meant to be wooed, not to woo”

-  - **Oberon wants to make Demetrius love Helena so he tells Puck to put the flower on Demetrius**
+  - **Oberon wants to make Demetrius love Helena, so he tells Puck to put the flower on Demetrius**

   - Called Demetrius by a vague name “the Athenian”